rickballard/CoCache/Insights/advice_bombs/advice_misinformation_module_20250915.md

 ### Short-Term
 - Log insights in `CoCache/insights/misinformation_tracking.md`
 - Add a **CoModule card** in `CoModules/idea-cards/` for `MisinformationRadar`
-- Seed issue: “How should CoCivium resist epistemic sabotage?”
+- Seed issue: “How should CoCivium™ resist epistemic sabotage?”

 ### Long-Term
 - Consider `GIBindex` as substrate for verifying claim consistency across multi-agent dialogs